 I'm not speaking of the insipid microwave versions of convenience fame, but the hallowed, reverenced beauty of the real thing.
-Life is too short, and therefore we need to savour every moment by spoiling ourselves with what is best and not some pale imitation that fails to satisfy.
-If you ever feel like treating yourself and want something supremely soothing and comforting that costs almost nothing (forget chocolate bars and the like), just bake yourself the biggest potato you can lay your hands on (see the method below), then cut it in half and, as you do, listen carefully to the inviting crackle and crunch of the skin as the knife goes in.
+If you ever feel like treating yourself and want something supremely soothing and comforting that costs almost nothing (forget chocolate bars and the like), just bake yourself the biggest potato you can lay your hands on, then cut it in half and, as you do, listen carefully to the inviting crackle and crunch of the skin as the knife goes in.

 Next, with a fork, fluff the floury insides, then add a generous amount of butter and watch it melt and disappear into the clouds of fluffiness.
 Add rock salt and crushed black pepper, then eat and savour it alone in all its humble, simple glory.

 The secret of perfect jacket potatoes like the one described above is not to hurry them – give them up to 2 hours to get the really crunchy skin, learn to use the time when you're out, so they can be ready when you come home, or go and do something else and forget about them till they're ready.

 This is my master recipe, and below are some ideas for fillings and toppings.

 |2 large Desirée potatoes, 8-10 oz (225-275 g) each|